mathewlowry/myhub-gpt/Co-creating your physical event with your online community 1.md

 While the scope for event co-creation is limited (the selection, after all, has already been made) I thought it could be interesting to see whether we could use Leaflet and Bluesky to support conversations about the event programmein the run-up to the event.

-So in mid February [I started publishing the selected proposals into a Leaflet publication](https://atproto2026.leaflet.pub/3mevfbw7r522w), with one subpage per workshop.
-My first attempt wasn't great, so Ariel Lighty joined in to improve the presentation.

-Pretty soon we will invite the authors to:
+So in mid February [I started publishing the selected proposals into a Leaflet publication](https://atproto2026.leaflet.pub/3mevfbw7r522w) - one subpage per workshop - and will invite the authors to:

 * further flesh out their ideas (we provide them the edit link for their subpage)
 * provoke a conversation - on Leaflet and/on Bluesky - with participants interested in their event item.